-This draft Recommendation aims to support public procurement as a crucial pillar of strategic governance.
-This draft will provide clear and effective guidance on how to implement a public procurement system that uses state-of-the-art tools and techniques to use public funds sustainably and efficiently.
+This Recommendation provides clear and effective guidance on how to implement a public procurement system that uses state-of-the-art tools and techniques to use public funds sustain-ably and efficiently.

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Mexico.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in France.

 Every country that is party to the OECD Anti-Bribery Convention has an interest in ensuring that all parties live up to their obligations.
 These country monitoring reports contain recommendations formed from rigorous examinations of each country.